evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 688 liters.
 With the rear seat down, it is 1532 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 46 liters.
-The maxium weight of the car is 3100kg, and with the base weight of 2520 kg, you can max load 580 kg, including driver and passengers.
+This frunk is 46 liters (1,6 CU FT).
+The maxium weight of the car is 3100 kg (6834 lbs), and with the base weight of 2520 kg (5556 lbs), you can max load 580 kg (1279 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2250, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 2250, and on unbraked, it is 750 kg (4960/1653 lbs).

 {{< sitefiguresized thumb="models/lotus/eletre/eletre_r/trunk_1_st.jpg" title="Lotus Eletre R" width="3000" height="1687"  >}}